Keykor/EvRecorder/README.md

 ## 🔧 Configuration

-Events are configured through a JSON file with the following structure:
+Events are configured through the server response with the following structure:

 ```json
 {